stephengold/jolt-jni/README.md

 This implies creating one or more references and then freeing them all, either explicitly, implicitly, or automatically.

-As long as a reference is active, the target cannot be freed.
+As long as a reference is active, its target cannot be freed.
-Nor can it be freed if no reference to it has been created (because in that case its reference count is already zero).
+Nor can a target be freed if no reference to it has been created (because in that case its reference count is already zero).
 Nor can it be freed if reference counting is disabled by invoking `target.setEmbedded()`.